Code-Institute-Submissions/milestone_project_1-6/README.md

 * Fashing

 ### Content
-The content is written by myself with one exception.
-The short text about the musicians in the Event page is copied and translated from the Fasching web site.
+Content is written by myself, with the exception of the text about the musicians in the 'Event' page, which is copied and translated from the Fasching web site.
 The idea of the bar being a sponsor to a festival came from The Spotted Cat Music Club.
 ### Media
-Numerous images is supplied from free image providers such as Pexels, Burst and Pixabay, but I also purchased several several images from Shutterstock.
+Numerous images is supplied from free image providers such as Pexels, Burst and Pixabay, but I also purchased several images from Shutterstock.
 ### Acknowledgements
 Research made for this Milestone Project consists of visiting similar businesses web pages,